-INSPIRED: Art at Work will bring 2 visiting artists and 2 local artists to socially engaged projects in summer 2018.
-Working closely with scientists, and policy-makers, and five local partner organizations, Citizens for a Healthy Community, Western Slope Conservation Center, Farm and Food Alliance, Solar Energy International, and North Fork Valley Creative Coalition, artists will create socially-engaged works that explore and address selected environmental, cultural, social, and economic issues vital to preserving the natural world and the quality of life and sense of place in the North Fork Valley.
+INSPIRED: Art at Work will brings 2 visiting artists and 2 local artists to socially engaged projects in summer 2018.
+Working closely with scientists, and policy-makers, and five local partner organizations, Citizens for a Healthy Community, Western Slope Conservation Center, Farm and Food Alliance, Solar Energy International, and North Fork Valley Creative Coalition, artists are creating socially-engaged works that explore and address selected environmental, cultural, social, and economic issues vital to preserving the natural world and the quality of life and sense of place in the North Fork Valley.
 These collaborations and a final symposium are designed to broadly engage community dialog on concerns vital to the future of this rural area.

 What is 'Socially Engaged Art'? “an art medium that focuses on social engagement, inviting collaboration with individuals, communities, and institutions in the creation of art that informs a social issue”.

 Like our page on Facebook to share with your friends about this dynamic project!

 July 6th Elsewhere Studios'Meet and Greet' held at Blue Sage Center for Arts.

 July 24-26th Texas Tech University, Art Student Cohort visiting socially-engaged artists.

 July and August, 2018 Artists in-Residence at Elsewhere Studios